NaveenPrabakar/COVID-Data-Analysis/README.md

 states.
 Our final conclusion is that hosptials were well covered in this time period in terms supplies, but certain areas required more hospital workers to manage demand.

+Future future analysis, consider to grab all data across the weekends for the time period, then merge the data together to be able to identify trends over time as opposed to a week based analysis.